miguelrisero/betterpic-web-content/blog/how-ai-headshots-for-lawyers-is-changing-the-industry.md

 ---
 title: AI Headshots for Lawyers is Changing the Industry
-metatitle: 'AI Headshots for Lawyers | BetterPic'
+metatitle: 'AI Headshots for Lawyers | Legal Professionals | BetterPic'
 category: Professions
 description: Learn how AI headshots are revolutionizing the process of producing legal professionals' headshots.
 Improve your online presence & client relationships.
 readtime: 6